When it comes to baby’s bath time, there are so many different products out there that it’s hard to keep track of them all.

 #4.
 California Baby: widely-available and popuolar

-They have a few different versions available, but I’ll be covering the Calendula shampoo & body wash (click here to check price), which has a great EWG score of 1.
+They have a few different versions available, but I’ll be covering the Calendula shampoo & body wash (click here to check price on Amazon), which has a great EWG score of 1.

 It’s made from the extract of the Calendula flower, which has been used for centuries to naturally sooth skin, and contains now harmful chemicals or additives.
 It does have a pleasant smell, but it comes from natural essential oils, not chemical fragrances.